 We all major credit cards.
 We also welcome cashier's checks, money orders or cash.
 You may also transfer money to us via Paypal.
 We no longer accept personal checks for tandem jumps.

 What does it take to get a skydiving license?

 Our program is a USPA (United States Parachute Association) licensed program with USPA rated instructors, and our standards meet and exceed those set by this organization.
 This requires a total of 25 skydives.
-Our program is set up so that most people do 3 tandems, then 5 to 6 Assisted (AFF-style) jumps, then the remainder with a USPA coach.
+Our program is set up so that most people do 2 or 3 tandems, then 5 to 7 Assisted (AFF-style) jumps, then the remainder with a USPA coach.
 Check out the details here.
-Need an unsecured loan to accomplish this or purchase your first rig?
-Check out our affiliated broker here.

 What if I weigh over 220 lbs?

 Sorry, but we have to draw the line somewhere.
 The safety of you and our staff is our number one concern.
 We weigh EVERYONE.
 We WILL weigh you.
 A good resource for this question or for other further research would be United States Parachute Association, at www.uspa.org.